AlaaElnakeeb81536/maxico_toy_sales/README.md

 Purpose:
 The Overview Dashboard provides a high-level summary of the company's store locations, expansion history, and profitability across different store locations and product categories.

-Key Components:
-1. First Store Opened (1992): This metric shows the year the first store was opened, providing historical context.
-2. Covered Cities (29): Indicates the number of cities where the stores are currently operational.
-3. Number of Branches (50): The total number of branches across all locations.
-4. Total Profit by Store Location and Product Category: A bar chart displaying profit contributions by different product categories (Art & Crafts, Electronics, Games, etc.) in various store locations (Downtown, Commercial, Residential, Airport).
-5. Branches by Location: A donut chart representing the distribution of branches across different locations.
-6. Number of Branches Opened Over the Years: A line graph showing the timeline of branch openings, indicating periods of rapid expansion.
-7.
-These documentations provide a comprehensive guide to understanding and utilizing each dashboard effectively.
-Let me know if you need further details!

 Usage:
 This dashboard is useful for understanding the geographic and temporal spread of the company’s operations, as well as identifying which locations and product categories are most profitable.